owenjm/damidseq_pipeline/README.md

 ## Output and downstream data processing

-The final output will be a single ratio file: Sample-vs-DAM.gatc.gff.
-The .gatc.gff file represents the data at GATC fragment resolution (based on the reference genome) and should be used for all subsequent analysis.
+The final output will be a single ratio file: Sample-vs-DAM.gatc.bedgraph.
+The .gatc.bedgraph file represents the data at GATC fragment resolution (based on the reference genome) and should be used for all subsequent analysis.

-The [GFF format](http://www.ensembl.org/info/website/upload/gff.html) is used by default.
-The pipeline script can output the final ratio files in [bedGraph format](http://genome.ucsc.edu/goldenpath/help/bedgraph.html) instead if the --output_format=bedgraph command-line switch is used.
+The [bedGraph format](http://genome.ucsc.edu/goldenpath/help/bedgraph.html) is used by default.
+The pipeline script can output the final ratio files in [GFF format](http://www.ensembl.org/info/website/upload/gff.html) instead if the --output_format=gff command-line switch is used.

 ### Visualising the DNA binding profiles